naninovel/docs/docs/en/guide/voicing.md

 Voice playback behavior can be configured using `Naninovel -> Configuration -> Audio` context menu; for available options see [configuration guide](/guide/configuration#audio).

-Use [@voice] command followed by the clip name (path) to play the voice in scenario scripts, eg:
+Use [@voice] command followed by the clip name (path) to play the voice in scenario scripts, e.g.:

 ```nani
 @voice Hello